• Skip to primary navigation

 • Stir the rest of the chocolate chunks into the vanilla batter.

-• To form cookie balls: fill a cookie scoop (large 2 tablespoon size) half way with vanilla batter then the other half with chocolate batter.
+• To form cookie balls: fill a cookie scoop (large 2 tablespoon size) half way with vanilla batter then the other half with chocolate batter to produce the beautiful marble effect.
 Release dough ball onto prepared pan.
 When all of the balls have been formed, place the pan in the freezer for at least 2 hours or overnight.
 (If the cookies are baked right away they will spread in the oven and be very flat.)

 • When ready to bake: Pre-heat oven to 375 degrees F. Line a cookie sheet with parchment paper.